WStoday City Guide Play Banner

 Linda Cottage, close to Wake Forest University

 This rental is perfect for a taste of living in the Twin City.
-The new three-bedroom rental has been professionally decorated + furnished.
+The three-bedroom rental is professionally decorated + furnished.
 It comes complete with an electric vehicle charging station and enough parking for four cars.

 Living room with green sofa and chairs.
 A painting hangs above the sofa.
 A full kitchen is in the background.